timbowhite/elephant-grass-gmail/README.md

 On each run, it performs the following:

 1. Adds all of your contacts to a whitelist on the spreadsheet.
-Whitelisted senders are never asked to make a payment for an email.
+Emails from whitelisted senders are ignored, and are never autoreplied to with a payment request.
 2. Scans your inbox and spam folder for unread messages.
 If the sender is not whitelisted, they are sent an autoreply payment request containing a unique Bitcoin address and payment amount.
 The email is then given a "payment pending" label and moved from your inbox to the archive.
 3. Checks for payments made on outstanding payment requests.
 If a payment was made, the sender's original email(s) are moved back to your inbox and given a "payment complete" label.
 The sender is then added to the greylist.
 4. If a sender has made enough payments, they are automatically moved from the greylist to a whitelist.
 5. If too many payment requests have gone unpaid by a sender, they are moved to a blacklist.
 Email from senders on the blacklist are always moved to the archive and never labeled or autoreplied to.

-The script has a bunch of configuration options including amount of Bitcoin to request, which emails to search and process, and how it.
+The script has a bunch of configuration options including amount of Bitcoin to request and which emails to search and process.
 These options can be specified on the spreadsheet's config sheet.
-All data pertaining to the script's operations are also stored in the spreadsheet.
+All data pertaining to the script's operations are also stored in separate sheets on the spreadsheet.

 ----------